notpresident35/awesome-learn-gamedev/README.md

 In case the tweet gets deleted, this was a few different courses from Unreal:  [https://learn.unrealengine.com/](https://learn.unrealengine.com/)

-A course on Wwise, an audio middleware program (there’s lots more courses from audio kinetic too!
+A course on Wwise, an audio middleware program (there are a lot more courses from audio kinetic too!
 Same link, go to the home page): [https://www.audiokinetic.com/education/learn-wwise/](https://www.audiokinetic.com/education/learn-wwise/)

 A tutorial series on integrating Wwise in Unreal: [Wwise 2019.1.4 Unreal V4.23 Game Audio Implementation Guide Series - YouTube](https://www.youtube.com/playlist?list=PLwxDjxJeenFSPCxMXpBhUrZsGqR71fYwu)